squidboo/stories/The_Secret_Society_of_FUN.md

 She wires you up to the huge computer and sets about doing all she can to change them.
 She makes sweets and toys come out of them.
 She makes them be powered by happiness and to always be good.
 But most importantly she lets them learn.
 A new species is created out of a kidnap and that is good.

 ## Epilogue

+F.U.N. fact: 50% of his time, Dr E is making a new type of weird invention.

 No 2 did not go down the toilet, fortunately his plan did!
 He was sentenced to 10 years in prison.
 A community service he had to fulfil was putting together broken toys and making new sweets.